CatoRaymond-FS/CivVerse/Vere - Character Profile.md

 💬 Known Interactions

-[[Jace – Character Prve him a cryptic message about “falling in his sleep” shortly after he was expelled
+[[ve him a cryptic message about “falling in his sleep” shortly after he was expelled

 [[Luna – Character Profile]]: Shared a strange moment in [[Lumenscape]] involving a vision of “a girl drawing flowers in the dark” (see: [[Jess – Character Profile|Jess]]), though Luna does not understand the reference